Patrick Carlopoli and Tammy Modlin: Murders and Carlopoli's guilty plea

 According to Carlopoli, Tammy experienced paranoid delusions prior to the murders.
 Six days beforehand, Carlopoli was fired, and his friends reported he began acting different.
 Two days beforehand, Tammy posted a message on Facebook saying "I have suffered from depression my whole life.
 I have taken a Sam's bottle of Tylenol.
 Please wait for notification.
 I will refuse a hospital.
 It is my time.
 I love you.
 It is for the best.
 I want peace."

 Carlopoli and Tammy conspired to kill the children, their dog, and themselves.
 On January 24, 2016, Carlopoli and Tammy fatally stabbed Milo, the family's Chihuahua-Jack Russell.
 Tammy then stabbed Jeanne, 3, and shot Montana, 16.
 She was then voluntarily shot and killed by Carlopoli.
-However, when Carlopoli was unable to muster the willpower to kill himself.
+However, Carlopoli was unable to muster the willpower to kill himself.
 He instead dropped the gun, went outside, and called the police.

 Carlopoli was arrested and confessed to the plot.
 He was charged with conspiracy to commit first degree murder in the deaths of Montana and Jeanne, second degree murder for killing Tammy, child abuse, and animal abuse.
 Tammy's father did not believe his daughter was a willing participant in the murder of her daughters and consented to her own death.
 "Everything was fine and she went down there to get a fresh start in life," he said.
 "The only thing is she was in the wrong place in the wrong time with the wrong person.
 I have known my daughter for 40 something years and I don't know a thing about him.
 What I would like to do is get inside of his head and find out what the hell happened."

 However, medical evidence and the conspiracy to commit murder charges, in absence of murder charges, reflected that Tammy had been a willing participant.
 On November 30, 2016, Carlopoli pleaded guilty to all of the charges against him and was sentenced to 40 years in prison.
 He had faced a minimum of 32 years in prison, and the 40 years he received exceeded sentencing guidelines, which called for leniency due to his lack of a criminal history.

 Carlopoli is currently serving his sentence at the Central Florida Reception Center, and is scheduled for release on April 15, 2054.